JackDougherty/jack-site/_pages/dataviz/index.md

   - Calculate with formulas
   - Summarize with pivot tables
 - Start reading and doing sample exercises in HODV Chapter 2 <https://handsondataviz.org/spreadsheet.html>
-- Prep for Spreadsheet quiz, to be taken during any 2-hour period from Sun 12 Sept at 12 noon to Tues Sept 14 at 2pm, on [Moodle](https://moodle.trincoll.edu)
+- Prep for Spreadsheet quiz, to be taken during any 2-hour period from Sun 12 Sept at 12 noon to Tues Sept 14 at 2pm (**extended to Thurs Sept 16th at 2pm**), on [Moodle](https://moodle.trincoll.edu)

 ### Tues 14 Sept
 - Start reading Data Feminism, chapters 1 and 2 <https://data-feminism.mitpress.mit.edu>